Yoichiro-Beta/upskilling-aks-pv/README.md

 # upskilling-aks-pv

-Rename the DOTgitlab-ci.yml to .gitlab-ci.yml
+##Important:
+set the Azure ContainerRepository in the yalms/deployment.yaml file to your own.
+This one is set to a dummy repo.